-ANNUAL MEETING OF SHAREHOLDERS TO BE HELD APRIL 28, 1998 THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS
+ANNUAL MEETING OF SHAREHOLDERS TO BE HELD APRIL 27, 1999 THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS

-The undersigned hereby constitutes and appoints F. William Hirt, Stephen A. Milne and Jan R. Van Gorder, and each or any of them, proxies of the undersigned, with full power of substitution, to vote all of the shares of Class B Common Stock of Erie Indemnity Company (the "Company") which the undersigned may be entitled to vote at the Annual Meeting of Shareholders of the Company to be held at the Auditorium of the F. W. Hirt - Perry Square Building, 100 Erie Insurance Place (Sixth and French Streets), Erie, Pennsylvania 16530 on April 28, 1998 at 3:00 p.m., and at any adjournment, postponement or continuation thereof, as follows:
+The undersigned hereby constitutes and appoints F. William Hirt, Stephen A. Milne and Jan R. Van Gorder, and each or any of them, proxies of the undersigned, with full power of substitution, to vote all of the shares of Class B Common Stock of Erie Indemnity Company (the "Company") which the undersigned may be entitled to vote at the Annual Meeting of Shareholders of the Company to be held at the Auditorium of the F. W. Hirt - Perry Square Building, 100 Erie Insurance Place (Sixth and French Streets), Erie, Pennsylvania 16530 on April 27, 1999 at 3:00 p.m., and at any adjournment, postponement or continuation thereof. as follows:

-1. ELECTION OF DIRECTORS

-[] FOR all nominees listed below [] WITHHOLD AUTHORITY to vote for the nominees listed below

-INSTRUCTION: To withhold authority to vote for any individual nominee, strike a line through the nominee's name in the list below.

-Peter B. Bartlett, Samuel P. Black, III, J. Ralph Borneman, Jr., Patricia A. Goldman, Susan Hirt Hagen, F. William Hirt, Edmund J. Mehl, Stephen A. Milne, John M. Petersen, Seth E. Schofield, Jan R. Van Gorder, Harry H. Weil.

-- 2. PROPOSAL TO RATIFY THE SELECTION OF BROWN, SCHWAB, BERGQUIST & CO.
-AS THE INDEPENDENT PUBLIC ACCOUNTANTS FOR THE COMPANY FOR 1998. - [] FOR [] AGAINST [] ABSTAIN

-In their discretion, the proxies are authorized to vote upon such other business as may properly come before the Annual Meeting and any adjournment, postponement or continuation thereof.
+of the Company to be held at the Auditorium of the F. W. Hirt - Perry Square Building, 100 Erie Insurance Place (Sixth and French Streets), Erie, Pennsylvania 16530 on April 27, 1999 at 3:00 p.m., and at any adjournment, postponement or continuation thereof, as follows: 1.
+ELECTION OF DIRECTORS [ ] FOR all nominees listed below [ ] WITHHOLD AUTHORITY to vote for the nominees listed below INSTRUCTION: To withhold authority to vote for any individual nominee, strike a line through the nominee's name in the list below.
+Peter B. Bartlett, Samuel P. Black, III, J. Ralph Borneman, Jr., Patricia A. Goldman, Susan Hirt Hagen, F. William Hirt, Edmund J. Mehl, Stephen A. Milne, John M. Petersen, Jan R. Van Gorder, Harry H. Weil.
+2. PROPOSAL TO RATIFY THE SELECTION OF BROWN, SCHWAB, BERGQUIST & CO.
+AS THE INDEPENDENT PUBLIC ACCOUNTANTS FOR THE COMPANY FOR 1999. [ ] FOR [ ] AGAINST [ ] ABSTAIN In their discretion, the proxies are authorized to vote upon such other business as may properly come before the Annual Meeting and any adjournment, postponement or continuation thereof.
 This proxy will be voted as specified.
-If a choice is not specified, the proxy will be voted FOR the nominees for Director, and FOR the ratification of Brown, Schwab, Bergquist & Co. as independent public accountants for the Company for 1998.
+If a choice is not specified, the proxy will be voted FOR the nominees for Director and FOR the ratification of Brown, Schwab, Bergquist & Co. as independent public accountants for the Company for 1999.
 This proxy should be dated, signed by the shareholder(s) and returned promptly to the Company in the enclosed envelope.
 Persons signing in a fiduciary capacity should so indicate.

-\\\\\(SEAL) \\\\\\(SEAL) \\\\\\Date:\\\\\, 1998
+(SEAL) (SEAL) Date:, 1999